• Skip to primary navigation

 Coming back to the Methi Paratha, Pasta loves it flavored with chopped Garlic, julienned ginger, and a little Carom seed.
 By the way, she prefers little Green Chilli too.
 In addition, I make Pasta's Methi Paratha with Ghee while ours are shallow fried with Oil for the obvious reason ;).

 She prefers to have her Methi Paratha with Jam and hence, her box contains a spoonful of homemade Jam.
 In addition to that, I add some seasonal fruits to the box.
 I generally knead the Flour at night and use that in the morning to make the paratha.
-This is to save time, given we all are in hurry in the morning.
+This is to save time, given we all are in a hurry in the morning.
 In addition, a few hours or the rest of the dough is required to make soft parathas.

 Here's how I make Methi Paratha at Debjanir Rannaghar